ExploreWilder/MainWebsite/doc/source/setup.rst

 .. image:: _images/cpanel_create_python_app.png

 Then choose the latest Python version (I'm using 3.7.3) and the application root directory.
 Finally, enter the created venv, install the Python dependencies as detailed above, copy the app and data, setup your MySQL database and that's it!

-Here you have a list of things to think about when putting the application online (i.e. production):

-* Change your passwords
-* Configure your MySQL user and database
-* Check the *robots.txt* and *.htaccess* files
-* Restart the app to apply changes with something like ``touch tmp/restart.txt`` or do it through the cPanel